Parramatta River: Crossings

 The Parramatta River, along with Sydney Harbour, is the most significant waterway in Sydney.
 Since settlement, the river and the harbour have presented a formidable barrier between the early–European settled southern Farm Cove precinct, to development north of the waterway.
 Together, Parramatta River and Port Jackson literally cut Sydney in half along its north–south axis.

 As a result, the many crossings are extremely important to the life of the city.
-From westtoeast, the crossings of the Parramatta River are located at:
+From west to east, the crossings of the Parramatta River are located at:

 Ecological and environment

 Water quality concerns

 Until 1970 the river was an open drain for Sydney's industry and consequently the southern central embayments are contaminated with a range of heavy metals and chemicals.
 The Northern Bays are less affected as the Sydney Harbour Bridge was not completed until 1932 and so industrial development was already well established on the southern side of the Harbour.

-Dr Gavin Birch of the University of Sydney has published a number of papers which show that Sydney Harbour is as contaminated as most other harbours in industrialised cities, that the main sediment contamination is in the southern central embayments (Blackwattle to Homebush Bays), that there are five particularly contaminated areas of Sydney Harbour, and that four of them are in the Parramatta river system.
+Gavin Birch of the University of Sydney has published a number of papers which show that Sydney Harbour is as contaminated as most other harbours in industrialised cities, that the main sediment contamination is in the southern central embayments (Blackwattle to Homebush Bays), that there are five particularly contaminated areas of Sydney Harbour, and that four of them are in the Parramatta river system.

 The main contaminated areas of the Parramatta River are: